 - Prioritize and focus.
 Decide what goals are truly significant—to you, your team, your company, and your customers.
 Comb out anything that doesn’t have a justifiable economic impact or isn’t aligned with the company strategy.
-Meet with your boss and your team to make sure everyone’s aligned with your tailored priorities.
+Meet with your boss and team to ensure everyone’s aligned with your tailored priorities.

 - Align expectations and manage up.
 Engage your team on what you could collectively do differently to provide better results with greater efficiency.
 Have daily and weekly priorities.
 Use short, frequent meetings to increase your team’s work momentum.
 Let small successes be a motivational tool.

 Idea for Impact: If your team is understaffed and overworked, you don’t need to suck it up and try to do it all.
-Don’t keep your head down and let the burden of responsibilities stymie your personal and team goals.
+Don’t keep your head down, and don’t let the burden of responsibilities stymie your personal and team goals.